Karin Kos was appointed as Chief Executive in late-November 2016.

 Alongside his involvement in apiculture Peter is an independent director and Chair of both A S Wilcox and The AgriChain Centre, and a government appointee on the NZ Horticulture Export Authority (HEA).

 He was appointed to the inaugural ApiNZ board in June 2016 and was recently reappointed for a further three-year term.
+Russell is also a Board member of the AFB Pest Management Plan.

 Paul is a keen hobbyist beekeeper and President of the Whangarei Bee Club.
 He brings extensive primary sector experience to the ApiNZ board.
 Paul is a qualified veterinarian and holds several other governance positions including Chairman of Northland Pure Honey Ltd and Independent Director of a large dairy farming operation.